 Term of office

 The term of office of the UEFA President and UEFA Executive Committee members elected by a UEFA Congress is four years.
 Eight members, or eight members (including at least one female) and the UEFA President, are elected every two years.
-The term of office of the Executive Committee members elected by the ECA and European Leagues is four years.
+The term of office of the Executive Committee members elected by the European Club Association and European Leagues is four years.
 No person may serve as President or Executive Committee member for more than three terms of office, whether consecutive or not.
 A person aged 70 or more is not eligible for election or re-election.
 If a vacancy occurs, the next Ordinary UEFA Congress elects or ratifies a replacement for the remaining term of office.
 If the vacancy occurs in the final year of a term of office, no replacement is elected or ratified.

 The term of office of the UEFA President and UEFA Executive Committee members starts at the close of the UEFA Congress at which they are elected or ratified, and ends at the close of the UEFA Congress at which their successors are elected or ratified.